CShorten/my-swe-education/gobyexample/readme.md

 ```

 Analysis of above:
 In Golang, semaphores are not provided as a built-in construct, but they can be implemented using channels.
 Channels are used for communication between goroutines by creating a channel with a capacity, you create a semaphore.
-The semaphore limits the number of concurrent goroutines.
+The semaphore limits the number of **concurrent goroutines**.
 When you try to send an element to a buffered channel that is already full, the operation will "block" - this means that the goroutine which is attempting to send the element will pause and wait.
 It won't continue executing until there's space available in the channel.